joeykallazoney/goontube/README.md

 - [ ] Two MOTD lines, One for system alerts and maintenance notices, the other for customary MOTD functions.
 - [ ] Banners are kind of a PITA.
 Requires redesign to fix.
 - [ ] Regularly updated ‘Top 100 videos’ stats list.
-- [x] Allow $ commands to be accessed with / as well.
 - [ ] Improve control buttons to have more description.
 If nothing else a hover over could display what the button does.
 - [ ] Fix $import
 - [ ] Implement goontube arena as a built in feature.
 A user may $duel a user, which the other must accept, then the room is polled for if the duel should take place.
 If it does then once each user uploads a video their videos are moved to the top.
 After the second video plays a poll is created to poll who won.